okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab-ldap-server/index.md

 With the basic environment set up, connect the OpenLDAP directory server to your Okta org with an instance of Okta LDAP Agent.
 Then, import the LDAP users into Universal Directory.

-> **Note:** Okta LDAP Agent is usually installed on-premises in the same network as the LDAP server it's connecting to Okta.
-For this lab, you'll use an Okta LDAP Agent instance in a Docker container.
+> **Note:** Okta LDAP Agent is installed on-premises in the same network as the LDAP server that it's connecting to Okta.
+For this lab, you use an Okta LDAP Agent instance in a Docker container.

 ### Sign in to your Okta account